Making sense by democracy, non-violence, and conviviality

 Course structure and description

-The first week of the course will take place at the Institute of Environmental Sciences and Technology (Universitat Autonoma de Barcelona), where the theoretical foundations of environmental justice and degrowth will be laid out.
+The first week of the course will take place at the Institute of Environmental Science and Technology (Universitat Autonoma de Barcelona), where the theoretical foundations of environmental justice and degrowth will be laid out.
 This will be followed by going deeper into particular pressing problems and potential solutions of our times along with visiting certain exemplary projects and initiatives based on the principles of degrowth and relevant for environmental justice.
 In particular, one day is dedicated to the visit to Can Masdéu, an occupied peri-urban, semi-rural, intentional community and social center on the outskirts of Barcelona, dedicated to practicing social and environmental sustainability.

 The second week of the course will take place in Cerbère, in association with Can Decreix, a project of Research & Degrowth dedicated to put degrowth into practice in everyday life and habits.
 In this small village, the course gets deeper into degrowth, discussing topics like ecofeminism, care and technology.